 JAPANESE PRISONERS OF WAR

-August 2015 is the 70th anniversary of VJ day, and it is therefore fitting to remember some family members who were made prisoners of war by the Japanese during WW2.
+Some family members were made prisoners of war by the Japanese during WW2.

 Charles Huntriss from Oxfordshire was commissioned into the Royal Artillery, and, together with his friend Louis Baume, was posted to the Ear East.
 They served in Malaya and Singapore, and endured 3 years as prisoners of the Japanese, working on the infamous "Railway of Death".
 Louis maintained a diary of his experiences, which is now held in the archives of the Imperial War Museum